Battleship (film): Casting

 Jeremy Renner was originally considered for the role of Hopper.
 In April 2010, it was reported that Taylor Kitsch had been cast as Alex Hopper, Alexander Skarsgård played his brother Stone Hopper, Brooklyn Decker stars as Sam, Hopper's fiancee and Liam Neeson as Admiral Shane, Sam's father and Hopper's superior officer.
 Barbadian R&B singer Rihanna makes her acting debut in the film, as a sailor.
 In an interview with GQ, Berg explained how he came up with the idea to cast her.
 He realized she could act after her appearance on Saturday Night Live.
 She accepted the role because she wanted "to do something badass" and also because it wasn't a role too big for her to play.

-Tadanobu Asano also has a role in the film as the commander of a Japanese Kongō-class destroyer.
+Tadanobu Asano has a role in the film as the commander of the Japanese Kongō-class destroyer Myōkō.
 Double amputee U.S. Army Colonel Gregory Gadson, who had never acted before, plays LTC Mick Canales.
 He was cast after Berg saw a picture of him in National Geographic.

 The film marks the reunion between former co-stars Kitsch and Jesse Plemons, who previously worked together on Berg's television series Friday Night Lights.
 Berg said he loves working with friends and explained he knew how comfortable Kitsch was with Plemons, "I know that he’s really good for Taylor and he makes Taylor better.
 So, I wrote that whole part for Jesse."
 He added, "I never thought of it as a Friday Night Lights reunion.
 I thought of it as protection, bringing a trusted family member in."

 U.S. Navy sailors were used as extras in various parts of this film.
 Sailors from assorted commands in Navy Region Hawaii assisted with line handling to take Missouri in and out of port for a day of shooting in mid 2010.
 A few months later, the production team put out a casting call for sailors stationed at various sea commands at Naval Station Mayport, Florida to serve as extras.
 Sailors were also taken from various ships stationed at Naval Station Mayport, Jacksonville, Florida, namely USS Hué City, USS Carney and USS Vicksburg were some of the ships that provided sailors.